nix-community/NUR/README.md

 # NUR

 The Nix User Repository (NUR) is community-driven meta repository for Nix packages.
-It provides access to user repositories that contain package descriptions (Nix expressions) and allows you to install packages by referencing them via attributes.
+It provides the access to user repositories that contain package descriptions (Nix expressions) and allows you to install packages by referencing them via attributes.
 In contrast to [Nixpkgs](https://github.com/NixOS/nixpkgs/), packages are built from source and **are not reviewed by any Nixpkgs member**.